A Humanistic Approach to Team Member Motivation

 Physiological Needs

-“The need to make my own decisions.”
+“The need to make my own decisions".

-“The need of not having someone look over my shoulders.”
+“The need of not having someone look over my shoulders".

-“The need to have rewards related to my results.”
+“The need to have rewards related to my results".

 Providing team members with opportunities to satisfy these needs motivates them to perform at higher levels.
 Although team members understand the employer is the leader of the practice, they are the boss or CEO of their job.
-They want to be empowered to perform their jobs in their own ways and be rewarded for successful performance.
+They want to be empowered to perform their jobs in their way and be rewarded for successful performance.
 That means the dentist gives authority to team members to manage their area of responsibility that is doing well and share the rewards of superior performance with them.